 Where are the best parks and nature attractions in Porto?

-Porto offers several scenic parks including Jardins do Palácio de Cristal, Garden Hill, and Jardim de João Chagas.
+Porto offers several scenic parks including Parque de Real, Jardins do Palácio de Cristal, and Garden Hill.

 What are the best museums and historical attractions in Porto?

-If you're looking for a good museum in Porto, we recommend Church of São Francisco, Stock Exchange Palace, and Serra de Pilar Monastery.
-If you prefer to be outside, you can give yourself a walking tour and see some of Porto's most popular historical attractions including Dom Luís I Bridge, Porto Cathedral, or Igreja do Carmo and monuments like Episcopal Palace of Oporto, Feitoria Britânica, or Tower of D. Pedro Pitões.
-Lastly, you can enjoy the local ruin of Ruins, Quinta de Baixo, or Pedra de armas da fonte de São Domingos.
+If you're looking for a good museum in Porto, we recommend Stock Exchange Palace, Church of São Francisco, and Serra de Pilar Monastery.
+If you prefer to be outside, you can give yourself a walking tour and see some of Porto's most popular historical attractions including Dom Luís I Bridge, Porto Cathedral, or Estação arqueológica de Mogueira-São Martinho de Mouros and monuments like Episcopal Palace of Oporto, Feitoria Britânica, or Tower of D. Pedro Pitões.
+Lastly, you can enjoy the local ruin of Castelo de Aguiar de Sousa, Ruins, or Aqueduto de Santa Clara.

 Live Life Light